-- 1. USBC will certify standard American Tenpins competition on lanes using string machines provided the equipment complies with USBC specifications for string machines. - 2.
-All USBC rules shall apply to all competitions utilizing String machines insofar as practical.
-See rules 6a and 7c for specific applications when using string machines. - 3.
-The following conditions apply to averages: - a.
-Averages established using string machines cannot be used in competitions using freefall machines. - b.
-Unless competition rules state otherwise, a competition utilizing string machines must require a bowler to enter the competition with the previous season's highest average of 21 games or more established on string machines.
+- a.
+USBC will certify standard American Tenpins competition on lanes using string machines provided the equipment complies with USBC specifications for string machines. - b.
+All USBC rules shall apply to all competitions utilizing certified String machines insofar as practical.
+See rules 6a and 7c for specific applications when using string machines. - c.
+Averages established on lanes utilizing certified string machines can be used for entry purposes in competitions where freefall or string machines are being used.